khongten001/tidykit-fp/docs/TidyKit.FS.md

 - File paths use backslashes (`\`) but forward slashes (`/`) are also accepted
 - Drive letters (e.g., `C:`) are supported
 - Maximum path length is 260 characters by default
+- File locking is implemented using Windows API exclusive file access
+- Hidden files are determined by file attributes

 ### Unix/Linux